oomol-flows/PDF/README.md

 ## 🚀 Overview

 This toolkit transforms your OOMOL workspace into a complete PDF processing powerhouse.
-With 15+ specialized blocks, you can handle everything from basic operations like merging and splitting to advanced features like OCR, form filling, and security management.
+With 12 specialized blocks, you can handle everything from basic operations like merging and splitting to advanced features like watermarking, encryption, and text extraction.

 ## 📦 Available Blocks